Recombinase Polymerase Amplification Information & Publications

 - Aliotta, J. et al. Thermostable Bst DNA polymerase I lacks a 3’+ 5’ proofreading exonuclease activity.
 Genet.
 Anal.
 Biomol.
 Eng.
 12, 185–195 (1996).

-- Chen, W. et al. Combining simplified DNA extraction technology and RPA assay for rapid and equipment-free detection of citrus pathogen Phytophthora parasitica.
+- Chen, W. et al. Combining simplified DNA extraction technology and recombinase polymerase amplification assay for rapid and equipment-free detection of citrus pathogen Phytophthora parasitica.
 J. Integr.
 Agric.
 20, 2696–2705 (2021).

 - Formosa, T. & Alberts, B. M. Purification and characterization of the T4 bacteriophage uvsX protein.
 J. Biol.
 Chem.
 261, 6107–6118 (1986).